 Residents in a LIHTC property must meet certain criteria in order to qualify to live in a tax credit apartment.
 Applicants for a LIHTC unit must not exceed maximum income eligibility guidelines.
 These guidelines are based on area median income (AMI) and are set according to the number of people living in the household.
 Households of all full-time students, including children, are not eligible to live in a LIHTC apartment unless they meet one of five exceptions to the Student Rule.

-If you are interested in either one of our Affordable Housing properties please fill out the applications below, save to your desktop, and email to email@example.com.
+If you are interested in either one of our Affordable Housing properties, please click on the property you are interested in to be redirected to the Applicant Login/Registration page of our new RENTCafe portals.
+Please follow the instructions on that page to register for an account and complete an application.
 If your application is approved your name will be placed on a wait list.